jldec/cloudflare-pages-test/markdown/getting-started-with-python-packaging.md

 ![Screenshot of browser at https://pyodide.org/en/stable/console.html running shortscale](/images/pyodide-shortscale.png)

-Looks like Python in WASM in the browser is about 2 to 3 times slower than native CPython.
+It looks like Python in WASM in the browser is only 2 to 3 times slower than native CPython.
+Amazing!

 ## Jupyter notebooks on GitHub